Laravel-Backpack/docs/4.1/crud-fields.md

 <a name="browse-multiple"></a>
 ### browse_multiple

 Open elFinder and select multiple files from there.
-Run ```composer require backpack/filemanager``` to install elFinder, then you can use the field:
+Run ```composer require backpack/filemanager && php artisan backpack:filemanager:install``` to install [FileManager](https://github.com/laravel-backpack/filemanager), then you can use the field:

 ```php
 [   // Browse multiple